-Basil is the king of herbs and has been used in cooking since ancient times, but it also provides many health benefits too.
-While they’re great companion plants in the garden, you don’t need to grow the full plant to get these benefits.
+Basil tastes great and is also a great companion plant in the garden, but you don’t need to grow the full plant to get these benefits.

 I love growing basil microgreens.
 They taste so stinking good and have that intense basil flavor you want, but they take up almost no space, and they grow so much faster!

 Because you get the same benefits as eating the normal-sized herb, basil microgreens have become a staple for those looking to improve their health and the flavor of their dishes.